makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 half.

 {% include image.html url="/assets/img/toys/plaster_full.jpg" description="Second half of the shell done" %}

+Pulled the mold apart an hour later so that it can finish setting with both sides exposed to the air.

+{% include image.html url="/assets/img/toys/shell_open.jpg" description="Plaster shell removed" %}

 Some tips on using plaster bandages for mold making here: <https://www.youtube.com/watch?v=2Hc6afY-68c>{: rel="noreferrer"}